Learning Self-Growth Maps for Fast and Accurate Imbalanced Streaming Data Clustering: Experiments

-It can be observed from Fig. 5 and Fig. 6 that in ISDC tasks, LSROM still significantly outperforms the other four fast clustering methods, i.e., $k$-means, StreamKM++, BIRCH, and AMD-DPC, which conforms with the observations of Table~\ref{table2}.
-Since SMCL, MC-MNN, and LDPI are executable on each chunk generated from the large-scale datasets, their ISDC performance is reported, showing that LSROM is still very competitive in comparison with them.
-In summary, the proposed LSROM is superior in both accuracy and scalability in handling imbalanced streaming data with different scales.
+Then we evaluate the performance of different methods in adapting to consecutive imbalanced streaming data chunks.
+50 chunks are generated using TLRS, and the ARI, NMI, and DBI performance of the methods per chunk (time-stamp) is shown in Figs.~\ref{fig:chunk50_ari} - \ref{fig:chunk50_dbi}, respectively.
+It can be observed that SOHI still significantly outperforms the other methods in general, which conforms with the observations of Table~\ref{tb:result}.
+Since the static data-oriented CPCL, M3W, SMCL, DenSOINN, and LDPI are also executable on streaming data chunks by treating each chunk as a static dataset, their ISDC performance is also reported.
+In summary, the proposed SOHI is superior in terms of clustering accuracy in handling imbalanced streaming data chunks with various imbalance ratios.